 - Medical social services.
 Medicare pays in full for services ordered by your doctor to help you with social and emotional concerns you have related to your illness.
 This might include counseling or help finding resources in your community.

 - Medical supplies.
 Medicare pays in full for certain medical supplies provided by the Medicare-certified home health agency, such as wound dressings and catheters needed for your care.

 - Durable medical equipment.
-Medicare pays 80 percent of its approved amount for certain pieces of medical equipment, such as a wheelchair or walker.
-You pay 20 percent coinsurance (plus up to 15 percent more if your home health agency does not accept “assignment”—accept the Medicare-approved amount for a service as payment in full).
+Medicare pays 80% of its approved amount for certain pieces of medical equipment, such as a wheelchair or walker.
+You pay 20% coinsurance (plus up to 15% more if your home health agency does not accept “assignment”—accept the Medicare-approved amount for a service as payment in full).

 *If you only need occupational therapy, you will not qualify for the Medicare home health benefit.
 However, if you qualify for Medicare coverage of home health care on another basis, you can also get occupational therapy.
 When your other needs for Medicare home health end, you should still be able to get occupational therapy under the Medicare home health benefit if you still need it.